susanBuck/notes/05_Laravel/08_Views.md

 	</body>
 	</html>

-Now, let's create a view that will *extend* (i.e. use) this layout.
+Example of a view which extends this master template:

 	@extends('master')